jamieRollison/stereogif/README.md

 ## System Overview
 Please provide a moderate-length technical description of the major components of your project.
 This should also function as a sort of ‘roadmap’ for tasks you need to complete for your project to be functional.

+The user puts in a directory, and everything in the directory is found and used.
+We use a JPEG decoder crate to take each file and make it into a frame.
+Then the user is prompted to click the point on each frame that the gif should pivot around (this is usually an object such as a head, which will move slightly from frame to frame).
+The frames are aligned and cropped such that the pivot points line up.
+Then the frames are encoded into GIF format.

 ## Possible Challenges
 A major hurdle will be representing JPG data in a way that can be modified, and outputting our modified data in the form of a GIF.